guardian/gha-scala-library-release-workflow/docs/configuration.md

 ### Guardian developers
 * Enable branch protection rulesets:
   * Set the custom property `production_status` to `production` to apply  branch protection to the default branch via a ruleset (this allows the Scala release app to bypass branch protection).
-  * Create a separate 'Status checks' ruleset in your repo with the Branch protection property 'Require status checks to pass' -> 'Require branches to be up to date before merging' and add your repo's workflow name(s) to the 'Status checks that are required' list.
+  * Create a second ruleset in your repo with the Branch protection property 'Require status checks to pass' -> 'Require branches to be up to date before merging'.
+Type your repo's workflow name(s) (not to be confused with the filename) into the 'Status checks that are required' box.
 For example, if your repo has a CI workflow with the name 'CI', then the setting would look like this:
   ![status_checks.png](status_checks.png)
   * Add the Scala release app to the ruleset bypass list (see the 'Branch protection' ruleset for an example).
 * Comply with the repository requirements of